hpdobrica/digital-garden-public/K8S Node Controller.md

 date : 07-11-2021
 ---

-Node Controller is responsible for monitoring the status of the nodes in [[Kubernetes]] cluster and keeping them in the desired state.
+Node Controller is responsible for monitoring the status of the nodes in [[Kubernetes MOC]] cluster and keeping them in the desired state.
 It does this through the [[K8S Apiserver]].

 This is the workflow by which Node Controller works:
 - If a new node is created, Node Controller will assign it a [[CIDR]] block.